movableink/data-source.js/docs/token-builder.md

 Each of the token classes has its own set of validations which are run when the token is instantiated.
 Any errors are added to an `errors` property on that instance of the token class.

-In `sorcerer`, the Token Parser will extract the tokens from request body and replace any occurrence of the token in an API data source's `url`, `body`, or `headers` with the token's computed value.
+In `sorcerer`, the Token Parser will extract the tokens from the request body and replace any occurrence of the token in an API data source's `url`, `body`, or `headers` with the token's computed value.

 ## Token Types